 - The number one rule in tech advertising – provide value.
 The majority (90%) of ITDMs have engaged with online advertisements, with addressing current challenges or business objectives, or promoting something they have recently searched for, increasing the likelihood of engagement.

 - Don’t miss the window – the average amount of time ITDMs think is an acceptable timeframe to receive sales follow-up after requesting information has expedited – 17.5 hours on average.
 This decreases to 11 hours for Gen Z and is 19 hours for Gen X.

-The findings and trends in this report solidify the need that tech buyers have for consistent valuable and trustworthy content.
+The findings and trends in this report solidify the need that tech buyers have for consistent, valuable and trustworthy content.
 These individuals are tasked with researching, evaluating, and implementing new technologies while shifting organizational processes and require the appropriate educational resources and relationships to do so.

 View the sample slides below for additional insight and download the full report to better understand and engage with tech buyers.
-To request a meeting with a Foundry sales executive to walk through the full study, please complete the form at the right.